About Portion Packs

 The stomach is irritated by the acids in coffee, not the caffeine.
 The acid content can be reduced significantly by roasting the beans as slowly as possible.
 Italian espresso is roasted at an unhurried pace (for up to 24 minutes), but most of the coffees available today are the result of a three- to five-minute shock-roasting process with hot air.

 Experts have categorized 80 different types of plants, although only two of them are of commercial importance.
 75 percent of all coffee produced comes from Coffee Arabica bushes (highland coffee), the rest from Coffee Robusta plants (lowland coffee).
 On average, one plant produces five kilograms of fruit per year.
 Less than one kilogram of coffee remains after processing, however.

 Nutritionally speaking, brewed coffee is pretty much inert.

-Coffee has virtually no calories or fats, no carbohydrates, no sodium, no cholesterol… if it were required to carry a nutritional product label, that label would consist mostly of a lot of zeros.
+Coffee has virtually no calories or fats, no carbohydrates, no sodium, and no cholesterol.
+If it were required to carry a nutritional product label, that label would consist mostly of a lot of zeros.
 (In fact, coffee is exempt from federal food label programs precisely because it has zero nutritive value.)
 That said, coffee does offer a number of trace minerals (Thiamin, Niacin, Folate, Phosphorus, Magnesium, Manganese) and is a good source of Potassium, Pantothenic Acid and Riboflavin.
-A 6 ounce cup of brewed coffee may contain 2 to 4 milligrams of Sodium… most from the water used to brew the coffee and not the coffee, itself.
+A 6 ounce cup of brewed coffee may contain 2 to 4 milligrams of Sodium, mostly from the water used to brew the coffee and not the coffee, itself.

 Our flavored coffees are likewise free of calories and carbs.
 Our flavored coffees have no additional nutritional impact.
 We add no sugars or sweeteners of any kind.
 So while our flavors may taste indulgent, they're absolutely guilt-free.